 Membership for industrial partners is open on an annual basis, with non-refundable annual membership dues in support of the Consortium.
 Because research of this nature often takes considerable time, partners should join the Consortium with the intention of remaining a dues-paying member for at least two (2) years.
 Members have access to the benefits provided by the Consortium, including access to research results and PSMCC faculty, for the duration of their membership as long as they remain in good standing.

-For more information on becoming a member, please refer to the membership benefits and membership documents, or contact the PSMCC Project Manager directly:
+For more information on becoming a member, contact the PSMCC Project Manager directly:

 Megan Andrews, Ph.D.